resthub/resthub.org/backbone-stack.rst

 sprintf to the rescue
 ---------------------

-Internalionalization can sometimes be tricky since word ard not always at the same position depending on the language.
+Internalionalization can sometimes be tricky since words are not always at the same position depending on the language.
 In order to make it easier to use, RESThub backbone stack include Underscore.String.
-It contains a sprintf function that your can use for our translations.
+It contains a sprintf function that you can use for your translations.

 In order to make it available in templates, add the following lines in your main.js file :